budkovsky/gpgwrapper/README.md

 PHP GnuPG object-oriented implementation.
 Wraps PHP functions from ext-gnupg extension to modern, PHP7-compatible objects with full type-hinting.
 No results returned by reference, no "false" boolean return on failed, when expecting scalar / object values.
-According to PHP7 type-hinting implementation, sometimes "null" can be returned instead.
+According to PHP7.1+ type-hinting rules, sometimes "null" can be returned instead.

 ## Requirements
 * PHP 7.2+